Premium Mānuka Honey MGO 400+ (8oz)

-First Honey® Immunity Boost Mānuka honey is the superfood rich in color, taste, and texture.
+First Honey® Immunity Boost Mānuka honey is a superfood rich in color, taste, and texture.
 A natural source of Antioxidants, Prebiotics, Vitamins & Minerals and scientifically proven to contain natural anti-inflammatory properties.
-This unique honey not only tastes incredible on its own, but pairs well with other wellness ingredients and can be easily added to beverages hot or cold for daily wellness.
+This unique honey not only tastes incredible on its own but also pairs well with other wellness ingredients, and can be easily added to hot or cold beverages for daily wellness.

 See our FAQ page for more information about the effectiveness of Mānuka honey.

-Mānuka honey can be eaten every day to boost the immune system, and support wellness in times of distress
+Mānuka honey can be eaten every day as an antioxidant supplement and supports wellness in times of distress.

 Medical Grade Mānuka Honey.